Elysian Park, Los Angeles: Park

 The park is one of largest in Los Angeles at 600 acre.
 It is also the city's oldest park, founded in 1886 by the Elysian Park Enabling Ordinance.
 It hosted shooting as well as the shooting part of the modern pentathlon event for the 1932 Summer Olympics.
-In 1964 the Citizens Committee to Save Elysian Park was founded to prevent the City of Los Angeles from constructing the Municipal Convention Center on 62 acre of park land.
+In 1964, the Citizens Committee to Save Elysian Park was founded to prevent the City of Los Angeles from constructing the Municipal Convention Center on 62 acre of park land.

 In 1968, it hosted a hippie "Love-in."

 Figueroa Street Tunnels

 The Figueroa Street Tunnels take northbound State Route 110 (the Pasadena Freeway) through the park.

 Solano Canyon

 Solano Canyon is a canyon within Elysian Park and also the name of a residential district at the southern extremity of the Elysian Park neighborhood, directly north of the Los Angeles State Historic Park.
-The district is bisected near its southern tip by the Arroyo Seco Parkway, and it shares a border with Chinatown (Los Angeles).
+The district is bisected near its southern tip by the Arroyo Seco Parkway, and it shares a border with Chinatown.

 Solano Canyon was also an old name for a ravine in the Hollywood Hills that was later named Runyon Canyon.